alchemyplatform/alchemy-sdk-js/README.md

 ## Using the Alchemy SDK

-The Alchemy SDK currently supports three different namespaces, including:
+The Alchemy SDK currently supports four different namespaces, including:

 - `core`: All commonly-used Ethers.js Provider methods and Alchemy Enhanced API methods
 - `nft`: All Alchemy NFT API methods
 - `ws`: All WebSockets methods
+- `transact`: All Alchemy Transaction API methods

 If you are already using Ethers.js, you should be simply able to replace the Ethers.js Provider object with `alchemy.core` and it should work properly.